New Brunswick

 Afternoon:

-Continue your guided exploration within the park, observing the transition from upland forest to coastal environments.
-Learn about ongoing conservation efforts, wildlife habitats, and the challenges of protecting fragile ecosystems in a region shaped by extreme tidal forces.
+We’ll continue our guided exploration within the park, observing the transition from upland forest to coastal environments.
+We’ll learn about ongoing conservation efforts, wildlife habitats, and the challenges of protecting fragile ecosystems in a region shaped by extreme tidal forces.

 Dinner: